datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 DataLad provides ``create-sibling-*`` commands to automatically create datasets on certain hosting sites.
 You can automatically create new repositories from the command line for :term:`GitHub`, :term:`GitLab`, :term:`gin`, `Gogs <https://gogs.io/>`__, or `Gitea <https://gitea.io/en-us/>`__.
-This is implemented with a new set of commands called :command:`create-sibling-github`, :command:`create-sibling-gitlab`, :command:`create-sibling-gin`, :command:`create-sibling-gogs`, and :command:`create-sibling-gitea`.
+This is implemented with a set of commands called :command:`create-sibling-github`, :command:`create-sibling-gitlab`, :command:`create-sibling-gin`, :command:`create-sibling-gogs`, and :command:`create-sibling-gitea`.

 Each command is slightly tuned towards the peculiarities of each particular platform, but the most important common parameters are streamlined across commands as follows: